How can it help you?

 The spectrum of expertise that a Member of The Society of Sports Therapists (SST) must possess is built upon five key areas of competency related to injury and illness in a sport and exercise environment.
 These are:

-As such, Sports Therapists who are Members of The Society of Sports Therapists are required to meet clearly defined competency levels which cover the breadth of the above areas and gives them the knowledge, skills and ability to work at all levels of the sport and exercise continuum.
+As such, Sports Therapists who are Members of The Society of Sports Therapists are required to meet clearly defined competency levels that cover the breadth of the above areas and gives them the knowledge, skills, and ability to work at all levels of the sport and exercise continuum.

-Here at HTC our Sports Therapist Meghan Blaikie works closely together with experienced, Senior Physiotherapists, Osteopaths, Podiatrists and supporting therapists to provide a first-class care for all visiting clients / patients.
+Here at HTC our Sports Therapist Meghan Blaikie works closely together with experienced, Senior Physiotherapists, Osteopaths, Podiatrists, and supporting therapists to provide first-class care for all visiting clients/patients.